Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Experiments

-Visual inspection of the learned mean-field distributions shows that, unlike memoryless agents, history-dependent agents acquire anticipatory behaviour.
+Visualising the learned mean-field distributions shows that, unlike memoryless agents, history-dependent agents acquire anticipatory behaviour.
 This is particularly evident in the Beach Bar and Macroeconomics environments (Figures \ref{fig: experiments_apprehension_beach_bar} and \ref{fig: experiments_apprehension_macro}).
 With RSPG and RIPPO, agents learn to move away from the Beach Bar just before the potential closure time.
-Similarly, in the macroeconomics environment, agents learn to spend their wealth nearing the end of the episode, which pushes the interest rates upwards.
+Similarly, in the Macroeconomics environment, agents learn to spend their wealth near the end of the episode, which pushes wages down and interest rates up.
 Interest rates are determined by the mean-field distribution, and negatively correlated with percentage of agents in high wealth states.
-Even though SPG and RSPG attain similar levels of exploitability in the macroeconomics environment (Figure \ref{fig: experiments_exploitability_time}), only RSPG captures such anticipatory behaviour.
+Even though SPG and RSPG attain similar levels of exploitability in the Macroeconomics environment (Figure \ref{fig: experiments_exploitability_time}), only RSPG captures anticipatory behaviour; in this sense, RSPG identifies a more behaviourally realistic equilibrium without sacrificing exploitability.
 We refer the reader to Appendix \ref{app: experiments_further_results} for more visualisations.

+When understanding Figure~\ref{fig: experiments_exploitability_time}, note that reduced variance in policy gradients, as provided by HSMs, does not necessarily translate to lower variance in final performance.
+Variability in exploitability across seeds can arise from non-convex optimisation, different initialisations, and convergence to different equilibria.
+We additionally note that HSMs still sample common noise.